Greene & Greene Drop-In Talks: Robinson House Dining Room

 Lectures

-Explore the artistry of Charles Greene on his 156th birthday with a discussion of 1906 dining room furniture from Greene & Greene's Robinson house (1906).
-Join Gamble House docents to hear how these original pieces came to the Huntington and how they were viewed and valued as they moved from the house to the Huntington's trustees' dining room in the 1940s to a specially made recreation of the original space 50 years later.
+Explore the artistry of Charles Greene on his 156th birthday with a discussion about the dining room furniture from Greene & Greene’s Robinson House (1906).
+Join Gamble House docents to hear how these original pieces came to The Huntington and how they were viewed and valued as they moved from the house to The Huntington’s trustees’ dining room in the 1940s to a specially made re-creation of the original space 50 years later.

 A dining room in a craftsman-style home, with taupe-colored walls and wood furniture.